-- The file must specify one automatic undo tablespace data file (undotbs1), and at least two redo log files (redo1_1, redo1_2). - Specify at least two control files (control1, control2). - To use manual instead of automatic undo management, specify a single RBS tablespace data file (rbs) instead of the automatic undo management tablespace data files. - 5.
-Save the file, and note the file name that you specified. - When you are configuring the oracle user's environment later in this chapter, set the DBCA_RAW_CONFIG environment variable to specify the full path to this file.
+- The file must specify one automatic undo tablespace datafile (undotbs1), and at least two redo log files (redo1_1, redo1_2). - Specify at least two control files (control1, control2). - To use manual instead of automatic undo management, specify a single RBS tablespace datafile (rbs) instead of the automatic undo management tablespace datafile. - 6.
+Save the file and note the file name that you specified. - 7.
+When you are configuring the oracle user's environment later in this chapter, set the DBCA_RAW_CONFIG environment variable to specify the full path to this file.